alabou/bcp-006-01/docs/NMOS With H.264.md

   - [ ] A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using one and/or multiple active parameter sets.
 As each active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable of decoding an H.265 bitstream where the associated Flow changes dynamically.
 All the parameter sets comply with the `profileid`, `level-id` and `tier-flag` parameters of the stream's associated SDP transport file.
 The parameter sets may be specified out-of-band using the `sprop-vps`, `sprop-sps` and `sprop-pps` attributes of an SDP transport file, in-band through the H.265 bitstream or in-and-out-of-band usign both mechanisms.See the "Parameter Sets" section for more details.

   - A Receiver supporting the "dynamic" mode MUST also support the "static" mode.
 Such Receiver MUST have both "static" and "dynamic" values enumerated in the Receiver Capability in order to allow Senders operating in any parameter_sets_flow_mode.
-  - [ ] TODO: Should it be better to simply define here that dynamic included static and have the Controller operate based on that?

 - [ ] TODO: describe that a Sender always has the ability to switch the active parameter set independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the dynamic-Flows capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.
 It would become inactive if the active parameter set change during decoding.